jasonchandler3245643/StatsProjectOne/Monte Carlo Door Game/README.md

 # Monte Carlo Door Game

 ## Description
-This program is a Monte Carlo simulation of the famous "Price is right" problem described on textbook page 34
+This program is a Monte Carlo simulation of the famous "Price is right" problem described on textbook page 34<br>
+It shows that the odds of winning by swapping is 2/3, whereas the odds by staying are 1/3.<br>

 ## Content